trapexit/mergerfs/README.md

 #### rename & link ####

-**NOTE:** If you're receiving errors from software when files are moved / renamed / linked then you should consider changing the create policy to one which is **not** path preserving, enabling `ignorepponrename`, or contacting the author of the offending software and requesting that `EXDEV` be properly handled.
+**NOTE:** If you're receiving errors from software when files are moved / renamed / linked then you should consider changing the create policy to one which is **not** path preserving, enabling `ignorepponrename`, or contacting the author of the offending software and requesting that `EXDEV` (cross device / improper link) be properly handled.

 `rename` and `link` are tricky functions in a union filesystem. `rename` only works within a single filesystem or device.
-If a rename can't be done atomically due to the source and destination paths existing on different mount points it will return **-1** with **errno = EXDEV** (cross device).
+If a rename can't be done atomically due to the source and destination paths existing on different mount points it will return **-1** with **errno = EXDEV** (cross device / improper link).
 So if a `rename`'s source and target are on different drives within the pool it creates an issue.

 Originally mergerfs would return EXDEV whenever a rename was requested which was cross directory in any way.
 This made the code simple and was technically compliant with POSIX requirements.
 However, many applications fail to handle EXDEV at all and treat it as a normal error or otherwise handle it poorly.
 Such apps include: gvfsd-fuse v1.20.3 and prior, Finder / CIFS/SMB client in Apple OSX 10.9+, NZBGet, Samba's recycling bin feature.